Resources: California Judicial Education Framework (CA 2022)

 Article: The Disconnect Between the Requirements of Judicial Neutrality and Those of the Appearance of Neutrality when Parties Appear Pro Se: Causes, Solutions, Recommendations, and Implications (Zorza 2004)

 In this article Richard Zorza explores the concept of engaged neutrality which, when employed by the judge, creates a more transparent and arguably more ethically neutral playing field for the self-represented litigant.

-Benchguide: Handling Cases Involving Self-Represented Litigants: A Benchguide for Judicial Officers (California 2007)
+Resource: Handling Cases Involving Self-Represented Litigants: A Benchguide for Judicial Officers (California 2007; 2019)

-This January 2007 benchbook to assist judicial officers in the handling of cases involving self-represented litigants is the first of its kind.
-This benchguide covers the following topics in addition to providing sample scripts:
+This January 2007 (updated April 2019) benchbook to assist judicial officers in the handling of cases involving self-represented litigants is the first of its kind.

 Research: Judge - SRL Communications Research (SRLN 2007)

 Through funding from the State Justice Institute, the California Administrative Office of the Courts, and the Maryland Judiciary, the Self-Represented Litigation Network conducted two research projects this year (2006-2007).

 Article: No Legal Advice from Court Personnel - What Does that Mean (Greacen 1995)